ollana/parkinglot-service/README.md

 The service is implemented in [Golang](https://go.dev/), and [Pulumi](https://www.pulumi.com/) is used to deploy the service to AWS Lambda.
 I assume the service will have idle time when no cars are entering or exiting the parking lot, I also expect high traffic during peak hours when many cars are expected to enter and leave the parking lot at the same time.
+Since the service is stateless, DynamoDB is used to store the parking lot data.

 I chose a serverless solution for the following reasons: